 This will keep reminding them teamwork plays a major role in the classroom and in life.
 And where there’s teamwork, there’s productivity.

-It’s important to put classroom productivity on a high priority in school curriculum.
+It’s important to put classroom productivity on a top priority in school curriculum.
 This is a crucial step in a student’s success, as a successful studentship leads to a successful career.

 A productive student also increases their chance of a stable mental health.
 Plus, more productivity in the classroom contributes to excellent physical health.